-‘Teen Mom 2’: MTV Host Wants Javi Marroquin To Find Love On ‘Are you The Onee
+‘Teen Mom 2’: MTV Host Wants Javi Marroquin To Find Love On ‘Are You The One’

 Meanwhile, Javi Marroquin’s ex-wife, Kailyn Lowry, was reportedly blindsided by the news that he had a new woman in his life.
 “Kail doesn’t know anything about a new girlfriend,” an insider told Radar Online about the relationship.

-As of now, Kailyn has an order of protection against Javi, and the pair are not supposed to talk about anything that doesn’t concern their son, Lincoln.
+As of now, Kailyn has an order of protection against Javi, and the pair is not supposed to talk about anything that doesn’t concern their son, Lincoln.
 Meanwhile, it looks like there could be a lot of changing coming to MTV in the near future.
 If Javi’s relationship with Madison doesn’t work out, fans may be seeing him on Are You The One, as well as Briana DeJesus joining Javi and the rest of the cast on Teen Mom 2.

 What are your thoughts on the latest MTV drama?